-Everyone is invited to join Bauhaus: The Making of Modern from Sunday, August 4 through Tuesday, August 6 in Aspen, Colorado for an unforgettable celebration of the school that transformed our conception of design and art and their impact on society.
+You are invited to join us for Bauhaus: The Making of Modern from Sunday, August 4 through Tuesday, August 6 in Aspen, Colorado for an unforgettable celebration of the school that transformed our conception of design and art and their impact on society.

 2019 marks the centennial anniversary of the Bauhaus, the German art school recognized by many as the 20th century’s most influential experiments in art, architecture and design.
 This will be a dynamic exploration of the modernist art school and the ways in which it has come to define modernism today.

 We will explore the tumultuous times that fostered the Bauhaus school; its iconoclastic leaders and their unique approaches; and the philosophy born out of its brief fourteen-year life that has had a transformative effect on architecture, sculpture, painting, industrial design, and so much more.
 The Bauhaus sent ripples around the world — not least of all to Aspen, Colorado.
 Through lectures, discussions, hands-on workshops, and exhibitions, we will celebrate this rebellious and aspirational movement that in so many ways laid the foundations for our modern era.

 If you have any questions or would like additional information, please contact the SOF Hotline at (970) 544-7980 or email@example.com.